top of page

 • Stage Presence and Professionalism – Audience engagement, microphone technique, performance style, appearance, presentation, showmanship.
 Do you feel a connection to the performer?
 Do the energy and musicianship reach out and grab you?

-• Tie breakers will be decided by judges vote.
+• Tie breakers will be decided by judges.

 bottom of page